Jehiel ben Jekuthiel Anav: Bomberg printing of the Jerusalem Talmud

 During 1523-1524 the Jerusalem Talmud was printed for the first time in Venice by Daniel Bomberg.
 Jacob ben Hayyim ibn Adonijah, the editor of the Bomberg edition of the Jerusalem Talmud, used the Leiden Manuscript along with three other manuscripts as the basis of the printed edition of the Jerusalem Talmud.
 However, Jacob ben Hayyim ibn Adoniyahu considered the Leiden Manuscript the least accurate copy of the Jerusalem Talmud.
 The other three manuscripts of the Jerusalem Talmud used for the printing of Bomberg's edition of the Talmud have been lost, "with the exception of the Yerushalmi to tractate Horayot which was printed by Bomberg in his edition of the Babylonian Talmud.

 University of Leiden

 After the publication of the Bomberg edition of the Jerusalem Talmud, the Leiden Talmud was lost for around three hundred years.
 It was only to be rediscovered in the mid nineteenth century in the Library of the city of Leiden.
 It had been entrusted to the Library by the notable Protestant scholar Joseph Scaliger who was a professor at Leiden.

-The Leiden Talmud was transferred to the University of Leiden Library along with the rest of Scaliger's collection of manuscripts.
+The Leiden Talmud was transferred to Leiden University Library along with the rest of Scaliger's collection of manuscripts.

 Recent history

 Recently the Academy of Hebrew Language published an exact transcription of the Leiden Talmud along with carefully annotated corrections.

 In 1973 the manuscript was restored and rebound.
+Leiden University Libraries has made available a digital version of both volumes in its Digital Collections.